-PROPOSAL FOUR RATIFICATION OF THE APPOINTMENT OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM
+PROPOSAL THREE - RATIFICATION OF THE APPOINTMENT OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM

-We are asking stockholders to ratify the appointment of KPMG LLP ("KPMG") as our independent registered public accounting firm for our 2020 fiscal year.
+We are asking stockholders to ratify the appointment of KPMG LLP ("KPMG") as our independent registered public accounting firm for our 2023 fiscal year.
+The firm has served as the independent registered public accounting firm for Bancorp since 1991.
 Although ratification is not legally required, we are submitting the appointment of KPMG to our stockholders for ratification in the interest of good corporate governance.
-In the event that this appointment is not ratified, the Audit Committee of the Board will reconsider the appointment.
+In the event that this appointment is not ratified, the Audit Committee of the Board will take the opportunity to re-evaluate and reconsider the appointment.
+Even if the resolution is approved, the Audit Committee at its discretion may direct the appointment of a different independent registered public accounting firm at any time during the year if it determines that such a change would be in the best interests of the Company and its stockholders.

 The Audit Committee appoints the independent registered public accounting firm annually.
-Before appointing KPMG as our independent registered public accounting firm for fiscal year 2020, the Audit Committee considered the firm's qualifications and performance during fiscal years 2018 and 2019.
-In addition, the Audit Committee reviewed and approved audit and all permissible non-audit services performed by KPMG in fiscal 2018 and 2019, as well as the fees paid to KPMG for such services.
-In its review of nonaudit service fees and its appointment of KPMG as our independent registered public accounting firm, the Audit Committee considered whether the provision of such services was compatible with maintaining KPMG's independence.
+Before appointing KPMG as our independent registered public accounting firm for fiscal year 2023, the Audit Committee considered the firm's qualifications and performance during fiscal years 2021 and 2022.
+In addition, the Audit Committee reviewed and approved audit and all permissible non-audit services performed by KPMG in fiscal 2021 and 2022, as well as the fees paid to KPMG for such services.
+In its review of non-audit service fees and its appointment of KPMG as our independent registered public accounting firm, the Audit Committee considered whether the provision of such services was compatible with maintaining KPMG's independence.
+The members of the Audit Committee believe that the continued retention of KPMG to serve as our independent registered public accounting firm is in the best interest of the Company and our investors.

-Representatives of KPMG LLP are expected to attend the meeting and will have an opportunity to make a statement if they wish to do so.
+Representatives of KPMG are expected to attend the meeting and will have an opportunity to make a statement if they wish to do so.
 They may also respond to appropriate questions from stockholders or their representatives.

-YOUR BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS THAT YOU VOTE FOR RATIFICATION OF THE APPOINTMENT OF KPMG AS OUR INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR THE 2020 FISCAL YEAR.
+YOUR BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS THAT YOU VOTE FOR RATIFICATION OF THE APPOINTMENT OF KPMG AS OUR INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR THE 2023 FISCAL YEAR.